 The Qld Department of Education and Training defines the term as follows:

 With distance education, a parent enrols their child in a school of distance education and a school program is provided by that school for the child.
 Teachers are available to help monitor the child’s learning, and a teacher from the school prepares progress reports about the child.
 The parent is the supervisor or home tutor to the child within their home.
 There are state schools and accredited non-state schools of distance education.

-A CMC teacher interviews the parent and student to assess educational needs, and may conduct diagnostic testing if required.
-After negotiation with the parent, the teacher then writes up a customised Individual Education Program that maps any suggested learning activities, resources, and strategies to the National Curriculum.
+A CMC Learning Advisor interviews the parent and student by phone to assess their educational needs.
+After negotiation with the parent, the Learning Advisor then maps any suggested learning activities, resources and strategies to the National Curriculum.

-The students may also participate in periodic classes and educational events offered by the school.
+The students may also participate in periodic classes through flexible learning arrangements, activity days and camps offered by the school.

 A consultant will discuss with you the options available for you, to determine the education services that will best cater to your individual needs.

 Parents who are searching for an on-campus day-school should ask for the Charlotte Mason College On-Campus Prospectus.